David Beckham says delays made Miami soccer team stronger

 MIAMI - Soccer legend David Beckham said the delayed launch of a Major League Soccer team in Miami has actually made the project stronger.

 "It has been a process.
-It's been painful at times," Beckman told Local 10's Glenna Milberg in an exclusive interview Sunday.
+It's been painful at times," Beckham told Local 10 News reporter Glenna Milberg in an exclusive interview Sunday.
 "I think the fact that it has taken this long, the fact that it's taken four years actually has worked as a positive."

+"One thing that kept me going, kept me persistent when people said it's not going to happen, said to move on, is the fan support I've had has been incredible," he told Milberg.

+"This is our site," he said.
+"This is a site we paid for.
+This is a site we plan on using.
+We've always said want to be downtown.
+Coming into a city like Miami, I want to be a good neighbor.
+We’ll have people with different opinions.
+We will address them here."

-Beckham and new investors Marcelo Claure and Jorge and Jose Mas will unveil their plans for the new team at an event Monday.
-The team's name is expected to be revealed, as well as its official colors.
+Beckham, Claure and new investors Jorge and Jose Mas will unveil their plans for the new team at the event Monday.
+The team's official colors are expected to be revealed.

 The Mas brothers are the sons of Jorge Mas Canosa, who founded the Cuban-American National Foundation.
 Claure is the founder and CEO of Sprint.